jdok8/powerbi-personal-finance/README.md

 - **Account Balance Distribution:** Visualizes the distribution of account balances for pension, current, investment, and savings accounts.

-- **Income and Expenses Analysis:** Offers insights into income and expenses distribution over different time periods, facilitating trend analysis.
+- **Income and Expenses Analysis:** Offers insights into income and expenses distribution over different time periods.

 - **Expense Categorization:** Breaks down expenses by category, enabling users to identify spending patterns and areas for optimization.